 I’m Melanie Mena.
 I’m Canadian.
 I grew up in Ontario & I lived in BC for a while, but my roots are on the East Coast on the island of Newfoundland.

 At a very young age my Uncle Bill often found me in mud puddles, making mud pies so he gave me the nickname “Mud” & I sometimes wonder if he might have inadvertently set the course of my life…

-While I was in high school my Art teacher Mr. Flanagan said, “I bet you’d enjoy making pottery on the wheel.”
-We didn’t have any wheels at my high school but Mr. Flanagan encouraged me to take a wheel throwing class if I ever had the oppportunity.
+While I was in high school my Art teacher Mr. Flannigan said, “I bet you’d enjoy making pottery on the wheel.”
+We didn’t have any wheels at my high school but Mr. Flannigan encouraged me to take a wheel throwing class if I ever had the oppportunity.

 Many years later, after university, after a cross-country move, after getting a “real” job, I saw an ad for wheel throwing workshops at my local community centre.
-I remembered Mr. Flanagan’s suggestion and signed up for the beginner class, he was right – I love wheel throwing.
+I remembered Mr. Flannigan’s suggestion and signed up for the beginner class, he was right – I love wheel throwing.

 I took my first class around 2000 & I’ve been making pottery ever since.
 After 4 years of workshops at the community centre I found a studio space and continued learning through trial & error.

 I kept practicing & making pottery on my own for about 10 years while I worked at various desks for various companies.
 Then something crazy happened, I lost my job.
 I was blindsided & it took me a while to recover but it was an opportunity to really change my life.

 I wrote a business plan, I designed my first three lines of pottery & on December 1, 2010 I launched my business Mena Dragonfly.